awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 Resource names: `serviceLongArnFormat`, `taskLongArnFormat`, and `containerInstanceLongArnFormat`
 Amazon ECS is introducing a new format for Amazon Resource Names \(ARNs\) and resource IDs for Amazon ECS services, tasks, and container instances\.
 You must opt in to the new format for each resource type to use features such as resource tagging for that resource type\.
 For more information, see [Amazon Resource Names \(ARNs\) and IDs](#ecs-resource-ids)\.

-**AWSVPC Trunking**
+**AWSVPC trunking**
 Resource name: `awsvpcTrunking`
 Amazon ECS supports launching container instances with increased elastic network interface \(ENI\) density using supported Amazon EC2 instance types\.
 When you use these instance types and opt in to the `awsvpcTrunking` account setting, additional ENIs are available on newly launched container instances\.
 This configuration allows you to place more tasks using the `awsvpc` network mode on each container instance\.
 Using this feature, a `c5.large` instance with `awsvpcTrunking` enabled has an increased ENI limit of ten\.
 The container instance will have a primary network interface and Amazon ECS creates and attaches a "trunk" network interface to the container instance\.
 Neither the primary network interface or the trunk network interface counts against the ENI limit, so this configuration allows you to launch ten tasks on the container instance instead of the current two tasks\.
-For more information, see [Elastic Network Interface Trunking](container-instance-eni.md)\.
+For more information, see [Elastic network interface trunking](container-instance-eni.md)\.

 **CloudWatch Container Insights**
 Resource name: `containerInsights`